Yester Love

-"Yester Love" (Tamla 54167) was a 1968 song by Motown Records R&B group The Miracles (aka "Smokey Robinson" and The Miracles) on its Tamla subsidiary label.
-It was recorded on December 18, 1967 (released on May 13, 1968), and was included on the group's album, Special Occasion.

-Composed by Miracles lead singer Smokey Robinson, and Motown staff songwriter Al Cleveland and produced by Robinson, the song was a Billboard top 40 pop hit, peaking at No. 31, and a top 10 R&B hit as well, peaking at No. 9.
-It also reached No. 24 on the U.S. Cash Box Top 100.
+"Yester Love" (Tamla 54167) was a 1968 song by American vocal group The Miracles (aka "Smokey Robinson" and The Miracles) on its Tamla subsidiary label.
+It was recorded on December 18, 1967 (released on May 13, 1968), and was included on the group's 1968 album Special Occasion.
+Composed by Miracles lead singer Smokey Robinson, and Motown staff songwriter Al Cleveland and produced by Robinson, the song was a US Billboard top 40 pop hit, peaking at No. 31, and a top 10 R&B hit as well, peaking at No. 9.
+It also reached No. 24 on the US Cash Box Top 100.
 In Canada, the song reached No. 28.

+Composition

 A mid-tempo song, instead of the usual ballad, a trademark of The Miracles, this tune is a sad lament about a lost love, the theme of many Miracles' songs.
 The song's title, "Yester Love", is a shortened form of "Yesterday Love", or "Love of Yesterday", indicating the relationship has now ended.
 Smokey, as the song's narrator, portrays a heartbroken man, reminiscing about a once-happy relationship with his girl, with promise of a future, that ended in failure, with his wondering just how it got there: